 Some of you in the USV network might know me.
-My USV journey started in March 2021.
+My USV journey started last year.
 I worked on the USV climate fund while doing my MBA.
-This month, I’m officially joining the investment team full-time in New York.
+Now, I’m officially part of the investment team full-time in New York.
 While I expect to continue focusing on climate, I’ll also spend time on our Thesis 3.0, supporting founders that broaden access to knowledge, capital, and well-being.
 I’m excited to be working on something that challenges me, with some of my personal and professional role models, and to do it from my favorite city.

 My path to USV is slightly unconventional.
 I’m from Saudi Arabia, born and raised.
 I left my hometown in 2013 and have been a self-proclaimed nomad ever since.
 Pre-Covid, I spent three years living out of a suitcase traveling the world for work and pleasure.
 Professionally, my background is a mixture of economics, investing, and international policies.
 Prior to USV, I worked at CrossBoundary, an investment advisory firm focused on emerging and frontier markets.
 There, I was responsible for growing the firm’s Middle East and Central Asia presence.
 Before CrossBoundary, I worked in private equity in Kenya and UAE.
 I started my career at the United Nations working at the Economics Committee in New York and later at the Environment Programme in Geneva.